jrmi/byemail/README.md

 - a webmail.

-With Leefmail, you install only one tool for everything.
+With byemail, you install only one tool for everything.
 Functionality is simple:

 - Receiving mail for a family or small business